Nice to Each Other

 "Nice to Each Other" is a song by English singer-songwriter Olivia Dean.
 It was released on 30 May 2025 as the lead single from her second studio album, The Art of Loving.
-It reached number four on the UK Singles Chart and was certified platinum by the British Phonographic Industry (BPI).
+It became Dean's first solo top-ten song on the UK singles chart, peaking at number four and certified double platinum by the British Phonographic Industry (BPI).

-Background
+Background and composition

-Dean called it "about the push and pull of exploring your independence in dating.
+The song was written by Dean herself with Matt Hales and produced by Zach Nahome.
+On the release of the single, Dean said about the song was "about the push and pull of exploring your independence in dating.
 It's about enjoying someone in the present and allowing it to be both light and meaningful.
-I think this song and video represents a playfulness in me that I'm excited for people to see."
+I think this song and video represents a playfulness in me that I'm excited for people to see".